wp-plugins/simple-ads-manager/readme.txt

 == Changelog ==

+= 0.4.16 =
-= 0.4.15 =
+* Ads management bug for Wordpress database with non "wp_" prefix are fixed = 0.4.15 =
 * Detection of Bots and Crawlers with customizable accuracy is added
 * Limitations by hits and clicks are added